-Lincoln Soil and Water Conservation District works directly with individual landowners or managers to design and secure financial assistance to implement the best conservation practices suitable for each parcel of land.
-We take a landscape approach to solving resource management concerns.
-By looking at the whole picture with individual landowners and managers, we can help turn resource problems into management opportunities that are good for the property owner, good for the land and water, and good for the citizens of Lincoln County and the State of Oregon.
+The Lincoln Soil and Water Conservation District works directly with individual landowners and managers to design projects and secure financial assistance to implement conservation practices suitable for each parcel of land.
+We take a landscape approach to solving resource management concerns by looking at the whole picture with individual landowners and managers, examining specific environmental challenges, and understanding seasonal challenges.
+Our knowledgeable technical staff can help convert resource problems into management opportunities, meet property owner goals, while benefiting land and water resouces.

 Lincoln SWCD's staff serves the communities and residents of Lincoln County by providing natural resource management assistance such as:

 - Informing urban, agricultural and rural landowners about water quality standards and the rationale behind these standards.